 East-West Gateway Council of Governments

 East-West Gateway Council of Governments is the regional planning agency for the Greater St. Louis Region.
 They have an Environment and Community Planning Division and a GIS Division, as well as experience in watershed planning.
-East West Gateway provides GIS mapping services and background data information and chairs the activities of the Deer Creek Watershed Community Leaders Task Force.
+East West Gateway provides GIS mapping services and background data information.

 Metropolitan St. Louis Sewer District